MAKE A DONATION

 Victim Advocacy & Justice Reform

 In 1989, Pooneh’s mother was murdered—and her father was wrongfully convicted.
-Then, just a college student, Pooneh became her younger brother’s guardian.
+As a college student, Pooneh became her younger brother’s guardian.
 For more than 30 years, she worked to ensure her mother’s true killer was held accountable.

 Pooneh believes public safety is a shared responsibility—one that begins with ensuring law enforcement has the training and support needed to serve the community effectively and compassionately.

-• Support funding for law enforcement and emergency services
+• Support funding for law enforcement, fire and emergency services

-• Promote safety by design through improving lighting, walkability and community spaces
+• Promote community safety by design through improving lighting, walkability and public spaces

 Economic Opportunity